Skeptoid PodcastSkeptoid on Facebook Skeptoid on Twitter Skeptoid on Spotify iTunes Google Play

 The market in sex addiction therapy is quite the crowded place.
 There is IITAP (the International Institute for Trauma and Addiction Professionals) which offers the trademarked Certified Sex Addiction Therapist (CSAT®) program; there is AASAT (the American Association For Sex Addiction Therapy) which offers Recovery Therapist, Recovery Coaches, and Pastoral Counselor certifications for as low as $795.
 There are undoubtedly others.
 Usually, such a proliferation of institutes and academies and associations selling certifications is a sure red flag indicative of a fraudulent industry comprised of vultures swooping in to take advantage not only of patients but of hopeful practitioners who have some cash in their pockets.
 But in the case of sex addiction therapists, it is fair to draw a line of distinction from the sham industries with similar structures.
 Though it's not universal, most of the certifying groups have high standards, requiring their applicants to have advanced degrees in psychology, as well as a legal license to practice psychotherapy in their state.
 So, unlike certified naturopaths or nutritionists, a certified sex addiction therapist is likely to have an actual board certification and license in addition to their sex addiction therapy certification.
 Strictly speaking, a sex addiction therapy certification does not mean that the provider has a skill that is certified by any body accredited to provide such a certification; but at least you can be assured (in most cases) that the provider still has the relevant professional qualifications and background.

 Treatment typically involves CBT (cognitive behavioral therapy) to seek other types of rewarding activity, and often requires keeping the patient in an environment with no access to porn, sex workers, and so forth.
-Twelve-step programs are also used; however, data shows that these produce outcomes similar to no treatment at all.
+Twelve-step programs are also used; however, data show that these produce outcomes similar to no treatment at all.

 So while the self-certifying industry on sex addiction treatment is there to fill a real hole in psychiatry that many believe shouldn't be a hole, the fact remains that the majority of the psychiatric profession — as represented by the APA and the WHO — believes that it's not a clinical diagnosis and is therefore outside of their scope of treatment.